neerajnj10/webmining/README.md

 *Thank you*

 check the demo here: [Interactive reporting with shiny](https://neeraj.shinyapps.io/qoolityapp)
+- I would recommend Google chrome to open and run this up..